Do speed humps work?

 Speed humps slow down vehicles in a driveway, roadway, crosswalk, pedestrian crossing, and street parking to prevent collisions, crashes, and fatalities.
-They make people drive at a slow speed in high pedestrian traffic areas to avoid unfortunate events.
+They make people drive slowly in high pedestrian traffic areas to avoid unfortunate events.

 Speed humps should be installed in areas where drivers can see them easily.
-Still, sometimes, due to the negligence of the driver or wrong selection of the speed hump location, the driver travels over this tool at high speed, jarring the vehicle badly.
-If this keeps happening with the vehicle, then its internal parts can get damaged over time.
+Still, sometimes, due to the driver’s negligence or the wrong selection of the speed hump location, the driver travels over this tool at high speed, jarring the vehicle badly.
+If this keeps happening with the vehicle, its internal parts can be damaged over time.

 Similarly, if the height of a speed hump is more than the permissible height, it may hit and damage a car’s bottom.

 Speed humps also pose a tripping hazard.
 When it is installed in a dark area where pedestrians walk often, people may not see it and get tripped over it.

 The above-mentioned disadvantages of the speed hump, speed bump, and speed cushion can be avoided with certain precautionary measures.

 Remember these precautions when installing speed humps around a school crossing, roundabout, motor vehicle lane, or any other area.